-The majority of opioid addictions start with prescription pills found in medicine cabinets at home.
+Many opioid addictions start with prescription pills found in medicine cabinets at home.
 Pharmaceutical drugs can be just as dangerous as street drugs when taken without a prescription or a doctor's supervision.

 Items that can be accepted at the event include: